FAQ

 Yes.
 The classifier ships bundled with the app.
 There is no server.
 Put your phone in airplane mode, disconnect Wi-Fi, walk into a basement with no signal, SoundSense keeps listening and alerting.
 The only thing that needs the network is cloud sync of your sound names and settings, which is optional.

-The free app will mirror iPhone notifications to Apple Watch through standard iOS behavior.
-The dedicated Watch app, with custom urgency haptics, on-wrist alerts, and a standalone timeline, is a SoundSense+ feature when that tier launches.
+At launch, the iPhone app will mirror notifications to Apple Watch through standard iOS behavior.
+A dedicated Watch app, with custom urgency haptics and a standalone timeline, is coming later as part of SoundSense+.

 English at launch.
-Full ASL video support for tutorial and onboarding content is in progress.
 Additional spoken-language localization will follow based on what the community tells us matters most.

 Ready when you are